 Your ability to work directly with our students and share your knowledge of the world of work and expectations of employers would bring immense value to their career-ready skills and boost their confidence in the interviewing process.

-If you are interested in becoming one of our Executives in Residence, please contact the Career Connection Center at firstname.lastname@example.org.
-We ask for a time commitment of three to four hours per week based on your schedule and are confident you will find the experience rewarding.
+If you are interested in becoming one of our Executives in Residence, please contact the Career Connection Center at email@example.com.
+We ask for a time commitment of three to four hours per week based on your schedule.
+We are confident you will find the experience rewarding.

 Provides career advising to undergraduates, graduate students, and alumni.
 Offers guidance on various career related topics such as resume and cover letter development, job and internship search strategies, interviewing skills, and networking.
 Presents career related workshops, assists with career fairs and other networking events, and helps coordinate career panels.
 Teaches Foundations of Career course and supervises graduate student interns.
 Serves as a liaison to the School of Humanities and Social Sciences, School of Design, School of Education, and the Honors Program in support of career exploration and professional preparation.